-- Does your feedback recognize strengths? - Do you instruct students to set personal goals based on feedback and self-assessment? - Do you pace instruction to allow students to act on feedback received?
+- When providing student feedback, do you provide descriptive feedback to all students? - Does your feedback recognize strengths? - Do you instruct students to set personal goals based on feedback and self-assessment? - Do you pace instruction to allow students to act on feedback received?